brpaz/go-healthcheck/docs/checks/db-check.md

-## DB Check
+# DB Check

 The DB Check provides checks to monitor the health of a SQL database connection.
 It can perform a simple ping to verify connectivity and monitor database connection pool metrics.

-## Available Checks

-### Ping Check
+## Ping Check

-The Ping Check verifies that a connection to the database can be established by performing a ping operation.
-This is useful for monitoring the general availability of the database.
+Ping Check verifies that the database is reachable by performing a ping operation.

-### Connections Check

-The Connections Check monitors the number of open database connections against configured thresholds.
-It automatically detects the maximum connection limit from the database settings.

-## Configuration

-### Ping Check
+### Configuration Options

 The Ping Check can be configured using the following options:

 - `WithPingName(name string)`: Sets the name of the check.
 - `WithPingDB(db DatabasePinger)`: Sets the database connection to be used for the check.
 - `WithPingTimeout(timeout time.Duration)`: Sets the timeout for the ping operation (default is 5 seconds).

-### Connections Check

-The Connections Check can be configured using the following options:

-- `WithName(name string)`: Sets the name of the check.
-- `WithDB(db DatabaseStatsProvider)`: Sets the database connection to be used for the check.
-- `WithTimeout(timeout time.Duration)`: Sets the timeout for the check operation (default is 5 seconds).
-- `WithWarnThreshold(threshold float64)`: Sets the warning threshold as a percentage (0.0-1.0) of max connections (default is 0.8).
-- `WithFailThreshold(threshold float64)`: Sets the failure threshold as a percentage (0.0-1.0) of max connections (default is 0.9).

 ### Example Usage